Create a digital Piano with Ubidots and a NodeMcu

-1. First, couple the NodeMcu to its base shield and then make the connection of the buzzer to pin D1.
-It should look like this:
+1. First, couple the NodeMcu to its base shield and connect the buzzer to pin D1.
+See photo below for reference:

-4. Download the UbidotsESPMQTT library if you haven't already.
-Now, click on Sketch -> Include Library -> Add .ZIP Library
+4. If you haven't already, download the UbidotsESPMQTT library and click on Sketch -> Include Library -> Add .ZIP Library

 6. Select the .ZIP file of Ubidots ESPMQTT and then “Accept” or “Choose” for all the libraries.
-If you can't add the library, try manually; unzip the downloaded rar / zip and copy the folder from the library to the path C:\Users\ubidots\Documents\Arduino\libraries
+If you can't add the library, try manually adding by unzipping the downloaded rar / zip and copy the folder from the library to the path C:\Users\ubidots\Documents\Arduino\libraries